What are concept maps?

 - From memory, try creating a graphic organizer related to this concept.
-This is an excellent way to assess what you already understand and what you need to review.
+Starting from memory is an excellent way to assess what you already understand and what you need to review.

 - Go through lecture notes, readings and any other resources you have to fill in any gaps.

-- Your completed concept map is a great study tool.
+Your completed concept map is a great study tool.
+Try the following steps when studying:

 - Elaborate (out loud or in writing) each part of the map.